Absences & Tardies

 Attendance:

-Student attendance is to be regular and punctualDaily and timely attendance supports academic success and healthy social/emotional development.
-When students are absent, they miss valuable learning and time with their peers, both of which are critical in your child's growth.
+Student attendance is to be regular and punctual.
 Consistent, on-time attendance is a priority.
 It is the responsibility of all students to make up class work missed during an absence.

-School starts at 8:05 a.m.
+Instruction begins at 8:10 a.m.
 It is important that students arrive on time.
 Frequent or persistent tardiness is a disadvantage to your child as well as a disruption to the class.

 Absences:

-All absences from school must be verified by a parent and/or guardian with a signed note, email to the teacher and attendance clerk, or with a call to the office at (818) 241-2164, press 1 and leave a message by following the directions.
+All absences from school must be verified by a parent and/or guardian with a signed note, email to the teacher, or with a call to the office at (818) 241-2164.
 The parent/guardian note is to state the date of the absence and the reason for the absence (illness or other reason).

 Absences not cleared within three days will automatically become truancies.